Attend a Midweek Mixer

 Hosted: Thursday, October 28, 2021

-Learn how to successfully navigate your career path in this upcoming mixer hosted by the AOCS Young Professional Common Interest Group.
+Learn how to successfully navigate your career path in this upcoming mixer hosted by the AOCS Early Career Common Interest Group.
 Gain valuable insights about challenges that may arise while navigating your career path, resources to utilize that can help with this process and hear personal experiences from seven well-known experts and young researchers from Academia, Government, and Industry.
 Register today to ensure that you receive important advice on any questions/concerns you have regarding your future career options and how to navigate through them successfully.

 Academia - Dr. Phil Bates (Washington State University-Pullman), Prof. Ed Cahoon (University of Nebraska-Lincoln) and Dr. Matt Fhaner (University of Michigan-Flint)